Your Cart is Currently Empty

 Is CBD Better Than Mainstream Medications for Treating Mental Health Issues?

 This is a big question, and the answer is that the jury is still out.
-There have been a lot of important studies, reviews, and case studies that we’ll talk about below that indicate there is benefit to using CBD to relieve mental health issues.
+There have been a lot of important studies, reviews, and case studies that we’ll talk about below that indicate there is potential benefit to using CBD to assist mental health issues.
 But it’s also important to note that any treatment of a medical issue should be discussed with a medical professional before you begin any regimen.

 There are two primary problems with mainstream mental health medications.
 The first is that they are very hit-and-miss, or they rely on trial and error to arrive at the right drug for the right patient.
 The second problem with mainstream mental health medications is that they are rife with unwanted side effects.